How Blockchain Uses Cryptographic Techniques to Secure Data

 2. Proof of Stake (PoS)

-Proof of Stake offers an alternative to PoW, where validators are chosen to create new blocks based on the number of coins they hold and are willing to “stake” as collateral.
+Proof of Stake offers an alternative to PoW.
+It allows validators to create new blocks based on the number of coins they hold and are willing to “stake” as collateral.
 Cryptographic algorithms ensure that validators behave honestly, making PoS more energy-efficient than PoW.

 The Future of Cryptography in Blockchain